smartcityresearch/Communication-App/README.md

 ### Prerequisites
 1. Node.js and npm installed
-2. Expo CLI installed globally: `npm install -g @expo/cli`
-3. Android device with USB debugging enabled
+2. Android device with USB debugging enabled
-4. Docker (for backend deployment)
+3. Docker (for backend deployment)
-5. Expo Go app version 53 on your device
+4. Expo Go app version 53 on your device

 ### Backend Setup